mraggi/discreture/README.md

 ## Examples

-Check the files under `examples` for a tutorial on how to use.
+Check the files under `examples` for a tutorial on how to use the library.
+Here is a taste:

 For example, suppose you wanted to see all ways to add up to 20 with at most 6 numbers so that all numbers are squares.
 You can do: